Student Wellbeing and Engagement Policy

 Targeted, population-specific strategies, designed to address concerns in specific cohorts.
 These are pro-active strategies and include prevention, intervention and postvention strategies.

-Our English as a second language students are supported through our EAL program, and all cultural and linguistically diverse students are supported to feel safe and included in our school including through targeted care and support from the International Team, along with their Community Executive Team.
+Our English as an additional language students are supported through our EAL program, and all cultural and linguistically diverse students are supported to feel safe and included in our school including through targeted care and support from the International Team, along with their Community Executive Team.
 The International Students area is a safe space for students to spend time with one another and to seek support from the team.
-The International Program provides co-curricular activities to ensure students are immersed in the TC community. students enrolled under the Department’s international student program are supported in accordance with our legal obligations and Department policy and guidelines at: International Student Program
+The International Program provides co-curricular activities to ensure students are immersed in the Templestowe College community. students enrolled under the Department of Education’s International Student Program are supported in accordance with our legal obligations and Department policy and guidelines at: International Student Program

 Students from refugee backgrounds will have an Individual Education Plan (IEP), including any adjustments and/or accommodations required, and individual learning goals.
-Regular Student Support Group meetings will be offered to review goals and achievements and families will be provided with other relevant resources and support services through the CET and/or the SWS Teams.
+Regular Student Support Group meetings will be offered to review goals and achievements, and families will be provided with other relevant resources and support services through the Community Executive Team and/or the Specialist Wellbeing Services Team.

-All students from Year 10 and above will be assisted to develop a Career Action Plan, with targeted goals and support to plan for their future.
-TC assists students to plan their Year 10 work experience, supported by their Career Action Plan
+All FLE3 students (Year 10s) and above will be assisted to develop a Career Action Plan, with targeted goals and support to plan for their future.
+Templestowe College assists students to plan work experience, supported by the Career Action Plan.

-All students supported by the Program for Students with Disabilities will be allocated assistance from Educational Support staff and other resources as required to ensure they are able to access education in the least restrictive environment.
+All students supported by the Program for Students with Disabilities (PSD) and the Disability Inclusion Program (DI) will be allocated assistance from Educational Support staff and/or other resources as required to ensure they are able to access education in the least restrictive environment.
 We have Learning Support Leading Teacher, qualified within special education, who oversees this program.

 All students with a disability or specific-learning need will have an Individual Education Plan (IEP) developed with their Student Support Group, including any adjustments and/or accommodations required, and individual learning goals.
 Regular Student Support Group meetings will be offered to review goals and achievements.

-All Indigenous students will be connected with a Koorie Engagement Support Officer and assisted to develop a Koori Education Plan and have regular Student Support Group meetings.
-Indigenous students will be invited to the TC First Nations Learning Centre to connect with other Indigenous students and maintain their connection to culture.
+All Indigenous students will be connected with our Indigenous Support Advocate and assisted to develop an Individual Education Plan and have regular Student Support Group meetings, where a Koorie Education Support Officer (KESO) will also be present.
+Indigenous students will be invited to a range of cultural opportunities both within and external to Templestowe College to connect with other Indigenous students and maintain their connection to culture.

 We provide a positive and respectful learning environment for our students who identify as LGBTIQA+.
-TC works with students wishing to affirm their gender identity by preparing and implementing a Student Support Plan in consultation with the student and their parents or carers, where possible.
+Templestowe College works with students wishing to affirm their gender identity by preparing and implementing a Gender Affirmation Support Plan in consultation with the student and their parents or carers, where possible.

-All students in Out of Home Care are supported in accordance with the Department’s policy on Supporting Students in Out-of-Home Care.
-All students in Out of Home Care will be appointed a Learning Mentor, have an Individual Learning Plan and will be referred to Student Support Services for an Educational Needs Assessment.
-The college will liase with LOOKOUT on other ways to best support students.
+All students in Out of Home Care (OoHC) are supported in accordance with the Department’s policy on Supporting Students in Out-of-Home Care.
+The Assistant Principal – Community and Wellbeing is the school’s Designated Teacher who oversees all school supports for students in OoHC.
+Students will also be appointed a Learning Mentor, have an Individual Learning Plan and will be referred to Student Support Services for an Educational Needs Assessment.
+The Designated Teacher (Assistant Principal) and Director of Specialist Wellbeing Services will liaise with LOOKOUT on other ways to best support students.

-TC encourages and assists students to plan work experience at any time throughout the year.
-The TC Pathways team support students to find and maintain relevant and appropriate work experience.
+Templestowe College encourages and assists students to plan work experience at any time throughout the year.
+The Pathways team support students to find and maintain relevant and appropriate work experience.

-Wellbeing and health staff will undertake health promotion and social skills development in response to needs identified by student wellbeing data, classroom teachers or other school staff each year.
-Some programs the Specialist Wellbeing Services Team have employed include The Courage Social Skills Program, The School Breakfast Club Program, Raise In-School Mentoring Program and others.
+Wellbeing and Health Promotion staff will organise and run health promotion and social skills development in response to needs identified by student wellbeing data, classroom teachers or other school staff each year.
+These Tier 2 programs are opt-in programs and are often run over a number of weeks by either Templestowe College staff or external providers.

 Tier 3 - Individual approaches